lathomas64/palette-builder/wp-content/plugins/builder/docs/Imani's Kanban.md

 - [ ] shopping list brand badges update
 - [ ] save: show save dropdown if logged in or log in/register dropdown otherwise
 - [ ] add class to active sort
-- [ ] error message if nothing returned for filter

 ## in progress